matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### Request.initAuthenticationObject
 _Defined in [Piwik/Plugins/Overlay/API](https://github.com/piwik/piwik/blob/master/plugins/Overlay/API.php) in line [128](https://github.com/piwik/piwik/blob/master/plugins/Overlay/API.php#L128)_

-Triggered shortly before the user is authenticated.
+Triggered immediately before the user is authenticated.
 This event can be used by plugins that provide their own authentication mechanism to make that mechanism available.
 Subscribers should set the `'auth'` object in the Piwik\Registry to an object that implements the Piwik\Auth interface.